AgileWorksOrg/fastldr/README.md

 Alternative data loader with Oracle sqlldr compatible interface

-Required driver must be available on classpath - ojdbc7.jar, h2.jar, or other

-Run:
-java -cp fastldr.jar:dbdriver.jar org.agileworks.fastldr.App <parameters>

-Compilation:
+### Compilation:

-ojdbc14.jar must be downloaded from oracle website and installed manualy to local maven repository.
+`ojdbc7.jar` must be downloaded from oracle website and installed manualy to local maven repository.
 It can be downloaded eg. from oracle maven repository

-mvn install:install-file -Dfile=<path-to-file-ojdbc14.jar> -DgroupId=com.oracle -DartifactId=ojdbc7 -Dversion=12.1.0.2 -Dpackaging=jar
+To install the file into your local repository, use following command `mvn install:install-file -DgroupId=com.oracle -DartifactId=ojdbc7 -Dversion=12.1.0.1 -DgeneratePom=true -Dfile=ojdbc7.jar -Dpackaging=jar`

+Execute `mvn package` in the project root.
+The file `fastldr-1.0.0-SNAPSHOT-jar-with-dependencies.jar` is generated in **fastldr/target/** directory.

+### Run:
+`java -jar fastldr-1.0.0-SNAPSHOT-jar-with-dependencies.jar <parameters>`

+Note:

+The **USERID** paremeter is parsed as [EZCONNECT](http://www.orafaq.com/wiki/EZCONNECT) string - _username/password@[//]host[:port][/service_name]_

+The connection string is then generated as **jdbc:oracle:thin:@//host:port/service_name** (eg. using service name instead of SID)

  Connecting to other database than Oracle:
+ -

 [TODO]

 Credits: